 Instructions on how to move multiple rows in Excel

-Just like moving columns in Excel, there are two common methods to move multiple rows quickly and efficiently.
-You can drag and drop directly with the mouse or use copy, paste, and delete operations for more flexibility when moving rows.
+Similar to moving columns in Excel, there are two common methods for quickly and efficiently moving multiple rows.
+You can drag and drop directly with your mouse, or use copy, paste, and delete operations for more flexibility when moving rows.

-Use the mouse to drag and drop multiple rows
+Use the mouse to drag and drop multiple rows.

-How to use copy, paste, and delete operations to move rows
+How to use copy, paste, and delete operations to move rows.

 ![]() |